 SCOPE/SUMMARY

 The original track, first built in the early 1980s, was removed and replaced with a new soccer and athletics field that meets size requirements for international competition.
-The project will includes a new 2,100 square feet Field House providing space for team rooms, changing rooms, officers for coaches, equipment storage, new ADA-compliant restrooms, and storage.
+The project includes a new 2,100-square-foot Field House, providing space for team rooms, changing rooms, coaches' offices, equipment storage, new ADA-compliant restrooms, and storage.

 PROJECT TEAM